-And the geography department at the University of Colorado Boulder is recognized as one of the best in the world, ranking #1 in the United States and #13 in the world by the Academic Ranking of World Universities, and "Earth and Environmental Sciences" at CU Boulder, more broadly, ranking #9 among all institutions by Nature Index and #1 by the Academic Ranking of World Universities, respectively.
+And the geography department at the University of Colorado Boulder is recognized as one of the best in the world, ranking #1 in the United States and #13 in the world by the Academic Ranking of World Universities, and "Earth and Environmental Sciences" and "Earth Sciences" at CU Boulder, more broadly, ranking #9 among all institutions by Nature Index and #1 by the Academic Ranking of World Universities, respectively.
 As well, their research into remote sensing is ranked #21 in the world by the most recent U.S. News and World Reports.

 Their faculty members are also frequently recognized with awards and honors, including three Professors of Distinction, a Distinguished Professor, a Distinguished Research Lecturer, two Guggenheim fellows, multiple Fulbright recipients, and numerous fellows for the National Science Foundation, Ford Foundation, Rockefeller Foundation, Geological Society of America, American Meteorological Society, Andrew W. Mellon foundation, the American Association for the Advancement of Science and the American Geophysical Union.
 They've also had various faculty members deliver a keynote address at a science forum at the White House; help author the report to the President on climate change; receive a gold medal research award from the Russian Geographical Society; and are home to a former Chief Scientist for NASA.
 They are often quoted in major magazines and have published numerous papers involving groundbreaking research.